B2B Articles - September 07, 2018

-SEO pages serve a really important function to your marketing strategy.
-Think of a wheel, with one main hub and many surrounding spokes.
-The "hub" in this case is an SEO page.
+SEO pages serve a really important function in your marketing strategy.
+Think of a wheel with one main hub and many surrounding spokes.
+The "hub," in this case, is an SEO page.
 The "spokes" are blog posts, which all point links to the SEO page for that topic.

-SEO pages are often most strategic at the center of a topic, or content, cluster.
-The SEO page should have the most important, high volume keyword as its focus.
-And then you should link other keyword variations and related ideas back to this centerpiece.
+SEO pages are often the most strategic at the center of a topic, or content, cluster.
+The SEO page should have the most important, high-volume keyword as its focus.
+And then, you should link other keyword variations and related ideas back to this centerpiece.

 Here's an example.
-If your SEO page keyword target is "IT service management," you might have SEO-friendly blog articles link towards it, including:
+If your SEO page keyword target is "IT service management," you might have SEO-friendly blog articles linked to it, including:

 Google is smart enough to know when things are semantically related.
 In the example above, "IT service management" is used interchangeably with ITSM, for example.
 So don't worry too much about being rigid with your keyword choices.
 It's better to choose terms that make sense to your audience and closely align with your business.

 Unlike blog posts, which are mostly for gaining website traffic and driving people elsewhere on your website, SEO pages are built for lead generation.
-This means you should include forms on all of your SEO pages so visitors can submit information, and convert into leads.
+This means you should include forms on all of your SEO pages so visitors can submit information and convert it into leads.

 What is the pathway for people to visit an SEO page on your website?
 The major pathway is for someone to type in a keyword relevant to them into Google or another search engine.
 From there, they may click a search engine result page to visit a blog post of yours.
-Then, they will click a link to visit your SEO page, and hopefully convert into a lead.
+Then, they will click a link to visit your SEO page and, hopefully, convert it into a lead.

 Here is a quick list of traits that make an SEO page successful: